 - Be committed to supporting, promoting and working in partnership with the scheme and the Local Authority

-- For the sole purpose of enabling audits to be carried out, provide the scheme administrator with a full list of properties owned or managed by them for which they are seeking accreditation
+- For the sole purpose of enabling audits to be carried out, provide the scheme team with a full list of properties owned or managed by them for which they are seeking accreditation

-- Provide access to properties for the scheme administrator or other officers to carry out inspections and checks
+- Provide access to properties for the scheme team or other officers to carry out inspections and checks

 - Ensure that all their properties meet the requirements of the scheme, or alternatively where properties are not fully compliant, agree a schedule of works to bring the properties up to a minimum standard, within a reasonable timescale.

 - Be given the reasons in writing if their application is unsuccessful

 - Be entitled to a right of appeal to the scheme team